Our Team: Administration

 After graduating from Columbia University School of Social Work, Mr. Omelagah joined Golden Gate Regional Center in San Francisco California where we worked on the closure of Agnews Developmental Center.
 Mr. Omelagah worked on the Community Resource Development Unit.
 The unit’s efforts resulted in the development of 13 new single-family homes in San Mateo County, providing community-based, service-enriched housing for people with developmental disabilities.
 These homes and other community resources enabled the successful transition of 50 people out of an institutional setting into loving caring community environments.

 In 2008, Mr. Omelagah joined Brilliant Corners (formerly West Bay Housing Corporation).
 The mission at Brilliant Corners is to create affordable, community-based supportive housing for underprivileged populations.
 As COO, Matt managed overall company operations and business development strategy.
 Matt initiated program design and implementation of Brilliant Corners’ innovative scattered-site supportive housing programs for various populations, including individuals and families transitioning from homelessness or long-term care.
 Matt managed scattered-site supportive housing programs with the San Francisco Department of Public Health (Housing and Urban Health), the United States Department of Veteran’s Affairs (HUD-VASH), and Los Angeles County Department of Health Services (Housing for Health).
-These programs provide supportive housing to over 500 people today and will serve over 4,000 by 2018.

 Mr. Omelagah received his Masters in Social Work with a specialization in Social Enterprise Administration from Columbia University, School of Social Work and a B.A. in Organizational Communications from California State University, Stanislaus.
 Mr. Omelagah also served as a member of the Dean’s Advisory Council at Columbia University, School of Social Work.